 Members of Hamilton in France are, above all, students and should make their academic life their first priority.
 Summer vacations, two weeks in December, two weeks during spring semester and long weekends offer ample opportunity for travel.

 Students are under the supervision of the director and assistant to the director, with the support of the Hamilton administration in the U.S. in case of emergency.
-This supervision terminates only with the conclusion of the academic year, near the end of May.
+This supervision terminates only with the official conclusion of the semester or year.
 The director has the authority to place a student on probation or recommend a student for formal dismissal when the student's work or conduct warrants such action.

-Upon arrival, students must sign a pledge to speak only French with students of the program and in all Reid Hall spaces.
+Upon arrival, students must sign a pledge to speak only French with students of the program, in their home stay, during all HiF activities and in all Reid Hall spaces.
 The language pledge applies to all group activities and to our Biarritz and Paris offices, classrooms and student rooms.
+It is an integral part of our program.